backstage/backstage/GOVERNANCE.md

 ## Plugin Maintainer

 A Plugin Maintainer is responsible for maintaining an individual Backstage plugin or module.
-This includes reviewing contributions and respond to issues towards an individual plugin, as well as keeping the plugin up to date.
+This includes reviewing contributions and responding to issues towards an individual plugin, as well as keeping the plugin up to date.

-Plugin Maintainer is a lightweight form of ownership that is primarily reflected though code owners of the plugin packages in the [CODEOWNERS.md](./.github/CODEOWNERS) file.
+Plugin Maintainer is a lightweight form of ownership that is primarily reflected though code owners of the plugin packages in the [CODEOWNERS](./.github/CODEOWNERS) file.
 Each plugin can have one or more maintainers.
 If a plugin becomes a significant part of the Backstage ecosystem, it may be promoted to be a distinct project area instead.

 A Plugin Maintainer has all the rights and responsibilities of an Organization Member.